 Many people find the sounds begin with clearly formed sentences or songs.
 After the repetition of lengthy phrases, the sound may degenerate into short snatches of repetitive phrases or even into unformed sounds that are more like the common form of tinnitus.

 Musical Ear Syndrome may be explained by the hypothesis that when a person’s world becomes too quiet, the brain manufactures its own sounds, based on auditory memories.
 This is similar to when a stroke in the visual cortex causes a defect in the visual field.
 The brain then produces an image to fill the vacancy that is inconsistent with reality.

 The occurrence of MES has been suggested to be very high among the hearing impaired.

-There is a group of five conditions that predispose people to hearing MES phantom sounds:
+According to Dr. Bauman, there is a group of conditions that predispose people to hearing MES phantom sounds.
+These conditions include:

 1 –The person is often elderly.